Eyyspire/twic/README.md

 # Twic game fetcher

-This repository contains a windows shell program that allow to fecth games from the [twic website](https://theweekinchess.com/) thatt publishes each week the earliests games played.
+This repository contains a windows shell program that allow to fecth games from the [twic website](https://theweekinchess.com/) that publishes each week the earliests games played.

 ## How to ?